Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Notation and Preliminaries

-Further, note that Definition \ref{definition:EFk} is consistent with the notion of $\EFo$ as studied in the context of fair division of mixed manna; see, e.g., \cite{aziz2022fair}.
-In this context, an allocation is deemed to be $\EFo$ if any existing envy can be resolved by the addition or deletion of one item from $A_i$ and $A_j$ combined.
+Note that the relaxations of envy-freeness formulated in discrete fair division---specifically, $\EFo$---capture the idea that a bounded number of changes in the assigned bundles suffice to achieve envy-freeness. $\EFk$ conforms to this paradigm.
+Indeed, an allocation (of mixed manna) is said to be $\EFo$ if any existing envy can be mitigated by the deletion of one item from $A_i$ and $A_j$ combined; see, e.g., \cite{aziz2022fair}.
+Definition \ref{definition:EFk} puts forward a further relaxation by allowing for $k$ edits, i.e., $k$ additions and deletions from $A_i$ and $A_j$ combined.
+Also, observe that the following implication: $\EFo$ implies $\mathrm{EFE}1$.

 \paragraph{Equitability.} A cake division $(I_1, \ldots, I_n)$ is said to be \emph{equitable} ($\mathrm{EQ}$) if the equality $f_i(I_i) = f_j(I_j)$ holds for each pair of agents $i,j \in [n]$.